Boyce and Hart: Later years

 Boyce released an album under the pseudonym Christopher Cloud in 1973.
-He produced several hit records UK rock n roll revival group Darts including, "Daddy Cool/The Girl Can't Help It", "Come Back My Love" and "It's Raining".
+He produced several hit records for the UK rock n roll revival group Darts including, "Daddy Cool/The Girl Can't Help It", "Come Back My Love" and "It's Raining".
 In 1979, he formed his own band, called The Tommy Band, and toured the UK as support for Andrew Matheson (ex-Hollywood Brats).
 The tour was largely ignored by the public, especially in Middlesbrough where reportedly just one person paid to watch the show.
-Boyce and Hart reunited during the 1980s resurgence of the Monkees, and performed live.

-During that same year, The First Bobby Hart Solo Album was released in Europe on WEA.
+During that same year (1979), The First Bobby Hart Solo Album was released in Europe on WEA.
 The group included: Bobby Hart on keyboard and vocals, Victor Vanacore on keyboards, Larry Taylor on bass, Vince Megna on guitar, John Hoke on drums, and "Blue Jay" Patton on saxophone.
 Five years later, in 1983, Hart was nominated for an Oscar for his song "Over You", written for the film Tender Mercies.

+Boyce and Hart reunited during the 1980s resurgence of the Monkees, and performed live.

-After a stint living in the UK, Boyce returned to live in Memphis, Tennessee, where he taught songwriting on Beale Street, and Nashville, Tennessee.
+After a stint living in the UK, Boyce returned to live in Memphis, where he taught songwriting on Beale Street, and Nashville, Tennessee.
 But he struggled with depression, and later had a brain aneurysm.
-On November 23, 1994, he committed suicide by gunshot.
+On November 23, 1994, he died by suicide by gunshot.
 He was 55 years old.

+Hart died on September 10, 2025, at the age of 86.

 According to the Rolling Stone Encyclopedia of Rock & Roll, Boyce and Hart wrote more than 300 songs, and sold more than 42 million records as a partnership.